 - It’s important to ensure that one doesn’t lose the Angkor temple visa as doing so can attract a hefty fine

-My Answers To Some Frequently Asked Questions About Cambodia Travel
+My Answers To Some Frequently Asked Questions About Solo Trip To Cambodia

 There are some really good Indian restaurants in Cambodia.
 I dined mostly at “The Flavors of India“ hotel which, coincidentally, was right opposite my Villa accommodation.
 The food was delicious.
 I’m a vegetarian so I have always been choosy and cautious about restaurants.
 Flavors of India did not disappoint in the least.
 They had plenty of yummy healthy vegetarian budget-friendly options and I was ecstatic.
 The hosts of the place were warm and welcoming too.
 The vegetable biryani there was to die for!
 I highly recommend this place!
 I also dined at an amazing place called Sala Russey near Angkor Wat.
 I sampled some of the Khmer vegetarian dishes here and loved it!
 The fruit-based desserts here were delightful!
 There are a variety of restaurants offering cuisines ranging from Khmer to Mexican to Italian to Chinese to Indian among others in and around Pub street.
 In addition, delicious corn cobs are sold near the Angkor Wat Temples and I highly recommend travelers to try these.